griffinclark/gronckle/README.md

 | **Quality of Life Infrastructure** | RAG, prompt chains, prompt lifecycle management, agents, etc. |
 | **Core Functionalities** | vector databases, synthetic data, similarity search, LLM libraries, etc. |
 | LLM(s) | Below the fold |

+Each of these layers provides critical functionalities for LLM developers.
+The Quality of Content layer is just now being discovered as something that's needed by developers, and there exists an opportunity to build and deploy this level of infrastructure in a way that will grately benefit the development community.